D&D Championship Series

 The D&D Championship Series was a yearly Dungeons & Dragons championship run at Gen Con.
 Prior to 2008, the event was known as the D&D Open Championship.
 The Open first ran in 1977, and was discontinued in 2013.
 Teams of players competed to complete and score well in a pre-written, multi-part adventure, with higher-ranking teams advancing to later rounds.
 Eventually a single winning team was selected based on scores.
 The event was brought back by Wizards of the Coast in 2016 with an adjusted format and for the Origins Game Fair.

 The championship was originally handled by the RPGA, a fan organization run by TSR and Wizards of the Coast.
 The judges were all sanctioned RPGA Dungeon Masters.
 Prior to the competition, the RPGA created the adventure.

-From 2008–13, the championship used the 4th edition Dungeons & Dragons rules.
-Fifth edition was used for the 2016 Open.
+From 2008 to 2013, the championship used the 4th edition Dungeons & Dragons rules.
+In 2016, the Open Championship used 5th edition, and since 2026, it has used 5.5 edition.